Capitalization Rate: Calculator, Formula & What It Is

 - Gross rental yield: This is calculated by dividing a property’s annual rental income by the total cost of the property.
 The total cost of the property should include things like the purchase price, closing costs for obtaining a loan, and expenses incurred for renovations or upgrades.
 A rental yield of 7% or greater is typically considered to be good.

-- Return on investment (ROI): You can calculate your ROI by taking your annual return and dividing it by the total cost of the purchase.
+- ROI: You can calculate your ROI by taking your annual return and dividing it by the total cost of the purchase.
 In general, an ROI greater than 10% is considered desirable.

 Bottom Line